 - What Devices AirDrop is Available On

 iPhone AirDrop – What Is It?

 AirDrop is Apple’s file transfer technology that allows iPhone, iPad, and Mac users to wirelessly send files to other iOS devices or Mac users within 30 feet of each other.
 AirDrop does not require an internet connection.
-Instead, it uses Bluetooth and/or Wi-Fi to make a local area connection between two devices so they can transfer files between them.
-It’s because of this reason that people can send files to each other even when on a plane or a subway.
+Instead, it uses Bluetooth and/or Wi-Fi to make a local area connection between two devices so they can transfer files between them – this is why you can use AirDrop to send files to other people even when on a plane or a subway without an internet connection.

 What Devices Support AirDrop?

 AirDrop supports most Apple devices made in the last eight years.
 For doing AirDrop transfers between iOS devices, you’ll need to make sure you have iOS 7 or later running on the devices you want to AirDrop between.
 The following devices are supported:

 - iPod Touch (5th generation) or later

 For doing AirDrop transfers between Mac devices, you’ll need to make sure you have Mac OS X 10.7 Lion or later running on the Macs you want to AirDrop between.
 The following devices are supported:

 - Late-2010 or later MacBook Air

 - Early-2009 or later iMac